larcjs/larc/packages/ui/README.md

 npm run test:ui --workspace @larcjs/ui
 ```

 The tests load HTML fixtures from `tests/fixtures/` so you can iterate on components without any bundling step.
+Each component is tested for:
+- Custom element registration
+- Shadow DOM rendering
+- Attribute reactivity
+- PAN bus message handling
+- Cross-browser compatibility

 ## Contributing